 Q: What do you do for a script consultation?

 A: First, I read your script thoroughly with an eye toward certain issues: Is the story tracking?
 Is the concept unique?
 Are your characters coming alive?
 Does your dialogue pop?
 Are your pages well-crafted?
 I then discuss the script’s strengths and weaknesses with you, either on the phone or in person.
-You take notes on your copy of the script as we speak and ask any additional questions you need to.
+You take notes on your copy of the script as we speak and ask any additional questions you need.
 Then we go into the script together and explore the areas that need work.
 Wherever possible, we “script doctor” – tweaking lines, editing pages and heightening characters.
 I don’t just point out the problems.
 I help you fix them.

 Q: What about written notes?

 A: Too often writers are left feeling confused or disheartened by written “do this / don’t do that” coverage.
 A verbal consultation allows writers to ask questions, work with specific pages and brainstorm solutions on the spot.
+If you’re worried about missing anything, feel free to tape the session.

 Q: Do you consult on short films?